TomatorCZ/Bachelor_thesis/README.md

 #### Known issues

 - Image uploading is slow due to converting whole file into base64 string.
 Can be improved by streams...
 - Calling custom js functions is limited due to strong type of Blazor(params object[] doesn't work properly)
+- Unable to insert url with builder as addMarkUp()...

 ### Scenario 2